steforster/Remact.Net/README.md

 - [*] Local actors (message passing between threads)
 - [*] Remote actors (message passing between hosts or processes)
 - [*] WebSockets, Json and other open standards are used to link Remact actors.
+- [*] High throughput on Linux and Windows: More than 5000 request/respose pairs per second.